leopoldgerber/portfolio-EN/1 - Marketing Web Scraping/README.md

 ### - Comments -
 Add a traffic source and split traffic per device.
 Additional information is welcome.

+### - NOTE -
+Due to commercial confidentiality, the data has been changed and key points have been removed.
+The reduction does not affect the skills shown.

 <br>

 ## Examples from the parsing script